pomerium/pomerium/docs/docs/identity-providers.md

 ### Configure Pomerium

-Finally, configure Pomerium with the identity provider settings retrieved in the pervious steps.
+Finally, configure Pomerium with the identity provider settings retrieved in the previous steps.
 Your [environmental variables] should look something like:

 ```bash
 # Azure